As a guitarist you’ll spend 85% of your time playing chords. And you probably have a few chords under your fingers already. G, C, D anyone?

 Step 3, some basic chord relationships.

-To follow this article, you’ll need to know how to find notes on your guitar fretboard.
+To follow this article on beginning chord theory for guitarists, you’ll need to know how to find notes on your guitar fretboard.
 If you haven’t yet, be sure to read these two articles first:

 Guitar Notes For Beginners – This teaches you all the open position notes.